mainej/re-stated/README.md

    ```

 For the second requirement, we want:
-1. Pre-defined event handlers that call these functions.
+1. Pre-defined event handlers that call the above functions.
 We'll dispatch these
    events from routers, components or other event handlers.
    ```clojure
    [::state/initialize [:some :where] fsm {:contextual "data"}]